petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/creating-documents/creating-and-editing-documents-with-google-drive.md

 ## Authentication

 The first time you create or edit a Documents and Media file via Google Docs&trade;, you must authenticate to your Google account.
-This links Google Drive&trade; to your portal account, so you just do this once.
+This links Google Drive&trade; to your portal account, so you only do this once.

 To unlink your account,